KoenZomers/TadoApi/README.md

 - Show Hi on Tado thermostats or Tado knobs
 - Get the temperature offset for a zone/room/device
 - Set the temperature offset for a zone/room/device
+- Enable or disable the child lock feature on a Tado device

 ## Still missing